 FINANCING ACTIVITIES.
-Net cash provided by financing activities for the nine months ended September 30, 2002 and 2001 was \$1.8 billion and \$3.6 billion, respectively.
+Net cash provided by financing activities for the nine months ended September 30, 2002 and 2001 was \$1.8 billion and \$3.4 billion, respectively.
 For the nine months ended September 30, 2002, we received proceeds from the issuance of long-term debt and additional borrowings on our credit facilities of \$3.3 billion, which was offset primarily by repayment of long-term debt of \$1.5 billion.
-For the nine months ended September 30, 2001, we received proceeds from the issuance of long-term debt and additional borrowings on our credit facilities of \$6.6 billion and proceeds from the issuance of common stock of \$1.2 billion, which were offset primarily by repayment of long-term debt of \$4.1 billion.
+For the nine months ended September 30, 2001, we received proceeds from the issuance of long-term debt and additional borrowings on our credit facilities of \$5.9 billion, which were offset primarily by repayment of long-term debt of \$4.1 billion.

-Financing activities provided \$1.7 billion less cash during the nine months ended September 30, 2002 than in the corresponding period in 2001.
+Financing activities provided \$1.6 billion less cash during the nine months ended September 30, 2002 than in the corresponding period in 2001.

-As of September 30, 2002 and December 31, 2001, long-term debt totaled approximately \$18.5 billion and \$16.3 billion, respectively.
-This debt was comprised of approximately \$7.7 billion and \$6.7 billion of bank debt, \$9.4 billion and \$8.3 billion of high-yield bonds and \$1.4 billion and \$1.4 billion of convertible debt at September 30, 2002 and December 31, 2001, respectively.
+As of September 30, 2002 and December 31, 2001, long-term debt totaled approximately \$17.1 billion and \$15.0 billion, respectively.
+This debt was comprised of approximately \$7.7 billion and \$6.7 billion of bank debt and \$9.4 billion and \$8.3 billion of high-yield bonds at September 30, 2002 and December 31, 2001, respectively.

-As of September 30, 2002 and December 31, 2001, the weighted average rate on the bank debt was approximately 5.8% and 6.0%, respectively, the weighted average rate on the high-yield debt was approximately 10.2% and 10.1%, respectively, and the weighted average rate on the convertible debt was approximately 5.3%, resulting in a blended weighted average rate of 8.0% and 7.6%, respectively.
-Approximately 80.2% of our debt was effectively fixed including the effects of our interest rate agreements as of September 30, 2002 compared to approximately 81.9% at December 31, 2001.
+As of September 30, 2002 and December 31, 2001, the weighted average rate on the bank debt was approximately 5.8% and 6.0%, respectively, and the weighted average rate on the high-yield debt was approximately 10.2% and 10.1%, respectively resulting in a blended weighted average rate of 8.3% and 8.2%, respectively.
+Approximately 78.6% of our debt was effectively fixed including the effects of our interest rate agreements as of September 30, 2002 compared to approximately 80.2% at December 31, 2001.
 The fair value of our total fixed-rate debt was \$6.4 billion and \$9.5 billion at September 30, 2002 and December 31, 2001, respectively.
-The fair value of variable-rate debt was \$6.4 billion and \$6.7 billion at September 30, 2002 and December 31, 2001, respectively.
+The fair value of variable-rate debt was \$6.4 billion at September 30, 2002 and December 31, 2001, respectively.
 The fair value of fixed-rate and variable-rate debt is based on quoted market prices.

 In recent years, we have incurred significant additional debt to fund our capital expenditures and acquisitions.
 Traditionally, we have accessed the high-yield bond market as a source of capital for our growth.
-We believe that as a result of our significant level of debt, current market conditions and the October 28, 2002 downgrade of \$18.3 billion of our then- outstanding debt by Moody's Investor Services, our access to that market does not exist at this time.
+We believe that as a result of our significant level of debt, current market conditions and the October 28, 2002 downgrade of \$17.0 billion of our then- outstanding debt by Moody's Investors Service, our access to that market does not exist at this time.
 Our significant amount of debt may adversely affect our ability to obtain financing in the future and react to changes in our business.
 Our credit facilities and other debt instruments contain various financial and operating covenants that could adversely impact our ability to operate our business, including restrictions on the ability of our operating subsidiaries to distribute cash to their parents.
 Additionally, if an event of default under the credit agreements of our subsidiaries were to occur, such as the failure to maintain the applicable required financial ratios, we would be unable to borrow under these credit facilities, which could adversely impact our ability to operate our business and to make payments under our debt instruments.
 An event of default may in certain circumstances result in the acceleration of our debt under the related credit facility and may result in defaults under the agreements governing our other long-term indebtedness.
-If we need to raise additional capital through the issuance of equity, significant dilution to our shareholders could occur.
-See "- Certain Trends and Uncertainties."